Suao, Taiwan: What to pack, what to wear, and when to go [2024]

 • Voltage adapter

-A plug adapter that supports outlet types A and B. Take care to choose the necessary type.
-Most adapters currently being sold are just plug changers and expect your devices to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types A and B. Make sure to choose the necessary type.
+The vast majority of adapters available online are simply plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most areas.

 • Power bank for devices